What is eOrganic, and How Can Partnering with eOrganic Benefit My Project?

 Why would I want to include eOrganic in my proposal?

-Increasingly, funders are asking for proposals with 1) a significant extension component including stakeholder engagement, 2) integration of research and extension, and 3) a partnership with an eXtension Community of Practice.
+- A partnership with an Extension Foundation (formerly eXtension) Community of Practice.
 An eOrganic partnership can help your project deliver all three.

 eOrganic is also a virtual community and workspace at eOrganic.info – there, your group has the use of project and group management tools, the opportunity to manage a public project website with interactive tools, easy publication of resources to eXtension, and access to eOrganic’s webinars, Ask-an-Expert, and other engagement tools - all of these strategies facilitate integration of research and extension as well as collaborator and stakeholder engagement.